smartcontractkit/documentation/docs/vrf/v2/best-practices.md

 layout: nodes.liquid
 section: ethereum
 date: Last Modified
-title: "VRF Best Practices"
+title: 'VRF Best Practices'
-permalink: "docs/chainlink-vrf-best-practices/"
+permalink: 'docs/vrf/v2/best-practices/'
 metadata:
-  title: "Chainlink VRF API Reference"
+  title: 'Chainlink VRF API Reference'
-  description: "Best pracices for using Chainlink VRF."
+  description: 'Best pracices for using Chainlink VRF.'
 ---

 > 📘 You are viewing the VRF v2 guide.
 >
-> If you are using v1, see the [VRF v1 guide](./v1).
+> If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).

 These are example best practices for using Chainlink VRF.
 To explore more applications of VRF, refer to our [blog](https://blog.chain.link/).